Thin coronal jets and plasmoid-mediated reconnection: Insights from Solar Orbiter observations and Bifrost simulations: Thin coronal jets from CBPs

-The 30-minute sequence reveals a rapidly evolving CBP with a maximum projected diameter of approximately 6 Mm, also placing this event at the lower end of the CBP size distribution \citep{Madjarska:2019}.
+\paragraph{\textit{Case 06: 2022-03-17.}} The 30-minute sequence reveals a rapidly evolving CBP with a maximum projected diameter of approximately 6 Mm, also placing this event at the lower end of the CBP size distribution \citep{Madjarska:2019}.
 HMI data indicate that this case corresponds to a CBP with a negative parasitic polarity in the photosphere (Fig.~\ref{fig:appendix_hmi}).
-The largest thin coronal jet associated with this CBP occurs at 03:42:36~UT (Fig.~\ref{fig:context}) with a length of $L_{\mathrm{jet}}=21.8$~Mm and a width of $w_{\mathrm{jet}}=344$~km (see Appendix~\ref{app:width}).
+The largest thin coronal jet associated with this CBP occurs at 03:42:36~UT (Fig.~\ref{fig:context}) with a length of $L_{\mathrm{jet}}=21.8$~Mm and a width of $w_{\mathrm{jet}}=344$~km (see Appendix~\ref{app:width}), and has a counterpart in AIA 171~\AA\ (see Fig.~\ref{fig:appendix_aia}).